-C.2.
-LETTER OF SUBMITTAL
+C1.
+LETTER OF SUBMITTAL (MANDATORY)

-The Letter of Submittal and applicable certifications must be signed and dated by a person authorized to legally bind the Consultant to a contractual relationship, (e.g., the President or Executive Director if a corporation, the managing partner if a partnership, or the proprietor if a sole proprietorship).
+The Letter of Submittal, the attached Certifications and Assurances, and attached Contractor Intake Form must be signed and dated by a person authorized to legally bind the Consultant to a contractual relationship, (e.g., the President or Executive Director if a corporation, the managing partner if a partnership, or the proprietor if a sole proprietorship).